Compare car loans with Quick Car Finance

 The rate is everything, right?
 Well, no, but it is pretty crucial.
 Here are some of the key differences:

-People with excellent credit that want to buy a new car and have a down payment ready may prefer dealership finance.
+People with excellent credit who want to buy a new car and have a down payment ready may prefer dealership finance – but it’s still wise to shop around.

 Who saved more money?

-Julian and Charlie have both purchased new cars for £16,000 each.
-Julian opts for a car loan while Charlie takes on a financing option from the dealership — so who chose the better financing option?
+Julia and Charlie have both purchased new cars for £16,000 each.
+Julia opts for a car loan while Charlie takes on a financing option from the dealership — so who chose the better financing option?

-Julian’s car loan comes with a 5% rate for a three-year period and he pays £506 in monthly repayments.
-At the end of the loan he’ll pay a total of £1,193 in interest.
+Julia’s car loan comes with a 5% rate for a three-year period and she pays £506 in monthly repayments.
+At the end of the loan she’ll pay a total of £1,193 in interest.

 Charlie, who takes on 0% dealer finance, pays £134.60 each month for the term of his loan.
 His £4,600 down payment means he’s only borrowing £11,400, resulting in lower ongoing repayments.
 He has to find £5,550 at the end of the three years, to buy the car outright, however, and he exceeds his mileage limit a little, and has to pay a £300 fee

-When the car is paid off, Charlie will have paid less than Julian, but he had to find two lump sums of cash.
+When the car is paid off, Charlie will have paid less than Julia, but he had to find two lump sums of cash.

 Convenience always comes with a price and that extends to the dealer-financed car loan.
 Before settling for what a dealer can offer, compare outside banks, online lenders and credit unions.
 In many cases, you’ll find terms that are better than the dealer’s.